 sudo vim /etc/pam.d/vsftpd

 Copy and paste these 2 lines (this should be the only content).
-I insist, I wasted a lot of time because I kept orignal lines and just added these.
+I insist only these 2 lines, I wasted a lot of time keeping the originals and just added these.

 5. Create a local user without shell access